Subwoofer Break In: What, Why, and How?

 “Do I really need to break in my subwoofer?”

 Some woofers such as PA and studio may not require break in due to having high compliance suspension.
 These speakers do not see an appreciative difference in performance pre- and post-break in.
 Many car audio subwoofers incorporate ‘low compliance’ suspensions (elastic deformation) that require a break-in period to ensure full flexibility.
 In the long term, this will maintain peak performance long beyond the life cycle of a woofer made with a looser suspension.
 Think of it as a freshly built motor.
 Once you get through your first oil change, gas mileage and performance increase.
 It’s the same concept with our woofers and many others on the market.

 Why do we suggest breaking in SoundQubed subwoofers?

-Giving your new woofer a few hours of break in will let the spiders loosen up and allow for higher excursion and the ability to play lower frequencies.
-Along with your T/S parameters changing once the woofer is fully broken in, you are less likely to damage the coil as it will move more freely in the gap which allows for better cooling and less build up of heat.
+Properly breaking in your new SoundQubed subwoofer loosens the spiders, allowing for higher excursion and the ability to play lower frequencies.
+Your T/S parameters will change once the woofer is fully broken in.
+You will also be less likely to damage the coils as they will move more freely in the gap allowing for better dissipation of heat.

 What can happen if you do not properly break in your subwoofer?

 If you don’t allow for a break in period you could run into one of the issues below.